nhl94dotcom/smozROM/README.md

  -  Drag and drop a ROM file onto smozROM.exe and follow the instructions the program gives you.

+ -  If you cannot use the EXE, you can run the "smozROM.py" directly.

- -  Please read "NOSE update.html" and "Player Rating Guide.html"
+ -  Please read "NOSE update.html" and "Player Rating Guide.html".
-    You need to update NOSE in order to read ROMs that have the 0-15 ratings or base weight modification hacks applied.

 -------------------------------------------------------------------------------
 History:
 -------------------------------------------------------------------------------

+v1.0.2 (May 26, 2023)
+Changes:
+ -  Minor changes to improve compatibility with NOSE

+v1.0.1 (Oct 15, 2018)
+Changes:
+ - Updated smozROM.py to work on Linux & Mac

 v1.0 (Sept 2, 2010)
 Features: